 When not practicing veterinary medicine, Dr. Merry can be found at home snuggling her own pets.
 While she has had as many as four dogs at one time, her home is now run by four cats, all named after favorite international foods the Merry family discovered traveling together: Skyr (Icelandic yogurt), Za’atar (middle eastern spice) is a spunky speed demon who can be found chasing her tail or tackling her older sister.
 Dr. Merry also has a geriatric aquatic frog “Zota”, named after a Costa Rican research base where Dr. Merry worked during her pre-veterinary career.
 Dr. Merry can frequently be found enjoying a glass of wine with her husband, Patrick, at his local winery – Merry Cellars in Pullman.
 For entertainment, Dr. Merry plays Dungeons and Dragons with her husband & friends.
 She also loves live music and has a soft spot for old-timey bluegrass tunes and even plays the washboard.

 Roxanne, Vet Assistant

 Roxanne’s journey into veterinary medicine began in western Washington, where she worked as a kennel and veterinary assistant for 2 years.
 She moved to Pullman in 2008 to pursue a Bachelor of Science degree in Animal Sciences at WSU.
 Also studying abroad in Belize, Roxanne performed supervised spay and neuter surgeries.
-After completing her degree, she juggled a busy schedule for 3 years working as a veterinary assistant by day and on the Pullman campus tending bar at Valhalla by night.
+After completing her degree, she juggled a busy schedule for 3 years working as a veterinary assistant by day and on Pullman’s campus tending bar by night.